bladeSk/readabletro/readme.md

 Improves readability, especially on the Steam Deck, by:
 * replacing the jagged pixel font with a similar smooth font TypoQuik-Bold
 * increasing the font's size
-* providing smooth graphics upscaled using xBRZ 2x, when "Pixel Art Smoothing" is enabled
+* providing smooth graphics upscaled using xBRZ 2x and HQ 2x, when "Pixel Art Smoothing" is enabled
+* rounding the borders for visual consistency

-Supported versions: 1.0.1g-FULL, 1.0.1f-FULL, 1.0.0n-FULL
+Supported versions: 1.0.1o-FULL

 ## Installing the mod (Windows)